larsjuhljensen/JensenLab/_pages/projects.md

 * [Proteomics](/projects/proteomics/)
 * [Text mining](/projects/textmining/)

 The projects are often done in collaboration with other research groups within the [NNF Center for Protein Research](http://www.cpr.ku.dk/), nationally, or internationally.
-If you are interested in doing a student project in the group, have a look at the list of ideas for [student projects](/projects/students/).